Step stool

+Step stools are small, portable platforms designed to extend a person's reach.
+Often foldable for easy storage, modern step stools are typically made of aluminum, steel, plastic, or wood.
+They offer greater portability than full-sized ladders, but are intended for lower elevations.

 Evolution

-From the small wooden stool, the Step stool grew to allow grabbing objects from higher places.
-The need led to the addition of a couple of steps, first of wood and then of light metal.
+From the small wooden stool, the step stool grew to allow grabbing objects from higher places.
+The need led to the addition of a couple of steps, first of wood, and then of light metal.
 The multi-step ones are also equipped with safety railings for the taller models.
 They are usually foldable so that they can be easily stored and transported.

-To meet the needs of construction professionals, step stools have been redesigned for very specific uses such as scaffold ladders and giraffe ladders.
+To meet the needs of construction professionals, step stools have been redesigned for very specific uses, such as scaffold ladders and giraffe ladders.